nsinenian/StockClassifier/README.md

 ## Python Classes
 The following classes have been implemented for use in training a model and generating predictions:

-  - `StockDataSet`: A dataset derived from a PyTorch dataset to facilitate
+  - `StockDataSet`: A dataset derived from a PyTorch dataset to hold training and testing data
-  - `StockClassifier`: A deep learning model
+  - `StockClassifier`: A deep learning model definition class
-  - `StockClassifierEstimator`: A class that can be used to train a `StockClassifier` model
+  - `StockClassifierEstimator`: A class used to train a `StockClassifier` model (object instance)
   - `StockClassifierPredictor`: A class that can be used to load a trained model and obtain predictions

 Unless significant changes to the model are desired, these classes can be used with a wide range of categorical features and time-series features with daily, quarterly frequencies.
 These classes are used in the data processing, training, and prediction notebooks.

 ## Dependencies
-Use of the notebooks and Python classes requires the typical external dependences: PyTorch, NumPy, Pandas, Beautiful Soup, and Matplotlib.
+Use of the notebooks and Python classes require the following external dependences:

+   - PyTorch
+   - NumPy
+   - Pandas
+   - Beautiful Soup
+   - Matplotlib